For a small New England town, there sure are a lot of things to do in Salem, MA.

 One of their flagship shows is Cry, Innocent: The People vs. Bridget Bishop, an immersive experience in which a young woman accused of witchcraft is set before a jury, which also happens to be you – the audience.

-Shows take place across the town of Salem, so check out their website linked above for more information about tickets and show locations.
+Shows take place at various spots across town, so check out their website linked above for more information about tickets and show locations.

-Pay your respects to the innocent lives lost during the Salem Witch Trials at the Salem Witch Trials Memorial.
+Pay your respects to the innocent victims of the Salem Witch Trials at 24 Liberty Street.

-The memorial debuted in 1992 and includes 20 benches made of granite to represent the 20 women and men who were executed.
+The memorial debuted in 1992 and includes 20 benches made of granite to represent the 20 people who were executed.

-Each bench is inscribed with the name of an individual wrongfully killed during the hysteria of the Salem Witch Trials.
+Each bench is inscribed with the name of an individual wrongfully killed during the hysteria of this infamous era.

-The Old Burying Point Cemetery is the oldest cemetery in Salem, MA, as well as one of the oldest cemeteries in the United States.
+The Charter Street Cemetery, sometimes referred to as Old Burying Point Cemetery, is the oldest cemetery in Salem, Massachusetts, as well as one of the oldest cemeteries in the United States.

 Several women, such as Mary Corey, who were wrongfully hanged during the Salem Witch Trials are also buried at The Old Burying Point.